magahet/ai-robotics/final/README.md

     ./predict.py -f 63 -s 100 -l 200 -m 49.97 -p 83.32 -a 0.17 -t testing_video-centroid_data

-This will predict 63 frames of the path after tracking the hexbug position from frame 100 for 200 frames.
+This will predict 63 frames of the path after tracking the hexbug position for 200 frames starting at frame 100.
 Measurement and process noise parameters are used by the Kalman filter to adjust how much confidence is placed on measurement and prediction updates.
 The absorption factor is used by the physics engine to adjust how the model reacts when it encounters a wall.

 ## kalman.py